Good job

 At The Core has recognized for years the disconnect between the need for career exploration for our children and the actual amount and kind of instruction they receive.

-The report says, “Effective career navigation could begin with a process of self-reflection combined with exploration of occupations, guided by a competent career navigation professional.”
+According to the 2022 report, “…career navigation could begin with a process of self-reflection combined with exploration of occupations, guided by a competent career navigation professional.”

 Yes!
 We have a tool for that—Guided Self Assessment.
-Since 2012, our team of professionals has had the honor of working with students grades 10 and up as they reflected on their own strengths, interests, skills, and values.
+Since 2012, our team of professionals has had the honor of working with students grades 10 and up as they reflect on their own strengths, interests, skills, and values.
 Our in-depth one-on-one process identifies a wide range of careers for further exploration and guides students in how to do that research including getting started with informational interviews.

 (Students in the grades 7, 8, and 9 can start to understand self assessment and career exploration in our Heads Up! workshop.)

 We help our students connect who they are and what they want to the wide world of careers that might be a good fit for them.
 We help them understand how to get from where they are to where they want to be.
-That understanding will help shorten their path to a good job by focusing and refining their thinking.
-We hope you’ll learn more about Guided Self Assessment in a free 30-minute family meeting.